LucasTrost/Ironhack-Final-Project-Bacardi/README.md

 # 2. Data

 Bacardi provided us with Digital Commerce sales data for the US and the Big5 EU countries.
-Given the depth of the dataset, we harnessed data from external sources and apply some extra creativity to enhance our model predictions.
+We are Given the depth of the dataset, we harnessed data from external sources and apply some extra creativity to enhance our model predictions.
 Preparing our main dataframe required some previous cleaning.
 Being the EU an already relevant market we dropped from our analysis the US market.
 We also dropped some irrelevant columns, mainly using python.

   ### 2.2 Engineering Data